blobostuff/rnd/trou-du-cul.md

 ---

-At the beginning of one's turn, if the last play revealed the last cards necessary to complete an uninterrupted sequence of 4 cards of same rank in the **trou du cul card order**, the current player can only choose to **fold**.
+**_At the beginning of one's turn, if the last play revealed the last cards necessary to complete an uninterrupted sequence of 4 cards of same rank in the trou du cul card order_**, the current player can only choose to **fold**.
 > Note that this rule transitively implies that the player who last played wins
 > the round, as all following players will only be given the option to
 > **fold**.

+> Note that this rule implies that playing *a four of a kind* means an instant
+> win on the round.
+This also implies that only the opening player of a round can
+> play *a four of a kind*.